-Guidelines for the Blood Lead Testing of Refugee Children and Refugee Pregnant Women
+Guidelines for the Blood Lead Testing of Refugee Children and Refugee Pregnant People

 New York State Public Health Law 1370-a and implementing regulations (10 NYCRR Subpart 67-1.2(a)(1) and (3)) establish the requirements for blood lead testing of all children at one year of age and again at two, and assessment of risk for lead exposure at each well child visit and at least annually for each child six months to six years of age.
 Additionally, NYS regulations (10 NYCRR Subpart 67-1.2(a)(4)) authorize the Commissioner of Health to provide recommended alternative schedules for other high risk groups.

-Recommendations for Testing All Refugee Children and All Refugee Pregnant Women for Lead Poisoning
+Recommendations for Testing All Refugee Children and All Refugee Pregnant People for Lead Poisoning

-- 1. Perform blood lead testing for all refugee children birth to 16 years old and all refugee pregnant women upon entering the United States.
+- 1. Perform blood lead testing for all refugee children birth to 16 years old and all refugee pregnant people upon entering the United States.

-- 3. Perform nutritional evaluations for all refugee children and pregnant women; offer appropriate nutrition education; and provide vitamin supplements as indicated.
+- 3. Perform nutritional evaluations for all refugee children and pregnant people; offer appropriate nutrition education; and provide vitamin supplements as indicated.

 - At a minimum, the nutritional evaluation for children should include a hemoglobin/hematocrit and one or more of the following: